-Through the correlation test, especially for data on customers who do not have shopping experience, it shows that there is a positive relationship between the EWOM variable and buying interest.
-This is evidenced by the value of Sig.
-0.000 < 0.050 (table 7).
-Because the value of Sig. < 0.050 then H2 is accepted, that the absence of shopping experience has a positive effect on buying interest through the EWOM variable.
-Because the Pearson correlation value is 0.607 (see table 7), it can be said that the level of relationship between the two variables has a significant effect.
-This supports the previous research conducted by (Senecal, S. & Nantel, 2004).
-In his research, it is explained that consumers who have never purchased a product tend to read the opinions of experienced consumers, and this significantly affects the purchasing decisions of new consumers.
-Significant results can be caused by several factors, one of which is the lack of information on the products they want to buy, so that new consumers seek information from experienced consumer reviews.
+Through the correlation test, especially for data on customers vito have not yet had shopping experience, it shows that there is a relationship between EWOM variable and purchase interest.
+The relationship is positive.
+This can be proven from the value of Sig.
+0.000 < 0.050 (table 6).
+Because the value of Sig. < 0.050 then H2 is accepted, that the absence of shopping experience has a positive effect or increases the influence of EWOM on purchase interest.
+Because the 14 arson correlation value is 0.000 (see table 5), the level of the relationship between the two variables is strong or affects significantly.